Chimera (molecular biology): PCR chimera

-A chimeric read is a digital DNA sequence (i.e. a string of letters in a file that can be read as a DNA sequence) that originates from an actual chimera (i.e. a physical DNA sequence in a sample) or produced due to misreading the sample.
-The latter is known to occur with sequencing of electrophoresis gels.
-Chimeric reads are common with amplicon sequencing applications such as 16S rRNA gene sequencing, since closely related sequences are amplified.
-The most common mechanism is that incomplete extension during the PCR results in partial sequence strands that can act as primers in subsequent PCR cycles on similar but non identical sequences.
+PCR chimeras also occur in DNA sequencing.
+In this case, the most common mechanism of chimera formation is that incomplete extension during the PCR results in partial sequence strands that can act as primers in subsequent PCR cycles on similar but non identical sequences.
 Extension of such hybrid priming events causes the formation of chimeric sequences.

 Some computational methods have been devised to detect and remove chimeras, like: